iarsystems/cmake-tutorial/README.md

 </details>

->:warning: If for some mistake the configuration step fails (e.g. wrong option, wrong selection, etc.), it might be necessary to remove the `_builds` subdirectory before trying again.
-This helps CMake to avoid potential cache misses interfering during a new attempt.
+>:warning: If by mistake the configuration step fails (for example, because of using the wrong option, the wrong selection, etc.), you might have to remove the `_builds` subdirectory before you try again.
+This helps CMake to avoid potential cache misses interference during the new attempt.

 ### Building the project
 * Once the `_builds` tree is configured, use CMake with the `--build` flag to build the project:
 ```
 cmake --build _builds
 ```
->:bulb: Use `cmake --help` for more information.
+>:bulb: The `cmake --help` command provides more information.

 <details><summary><b>Expected output example</b> (click to unfold):</summary>